SalesforceLabs/dreamhouse-mobile-react/tutorial/step03_navigator/README.md

 ##### Before getting started

-If you are building your app from scratch: [Step2](/tutorial/step02_touch_handler/) needs to be completed.
+If you are building your app from scratch: [Step 2](/tutorial/step02_touch_handler/) needs to be completed.

 OR

-If you just want to practice this step: you can start editing [Step2 components](/tutorial/step02_touch_handler/) in this repo and run
+If you just want to practice this step: you can start editing [Step 2 components](/tutorial/step02_touch_handler/) in this repo and run

 ```